nillebco/rt-voice-assistant/README.md

 ## Slides

-The slides presented are in the doc/slides folder. you can run `npm i && npm run start` to get the Workshop experience (on http://localhost:12345).
-Otherwise just open the md file in that folder.
-The architexture diagram is in the .excalidraw file.
+The slides presented are in the doc/slides folder.
+Also: You can view them on [RawGitHack](https://raw.githack.com/nillebco/rt-voice-assistant/main/doc/slides/index.html).

-FIXME: copy the latest slides.

 ## Repository structure